 The Company reviews its long-lived assets, including property, plant and equipment, whenever events or changes in circumstances indicate that the carrying amount of the assets may not be fully recoverable.
 To determine the recoverability of its long-lived assets, the Company evaluates the probability that future estimated undiscounted net cash flows will be less than the carrying amount of the long-lived assets.
-If the estimated cash flows are less than the carrying amount of the long-lived assets are written down to their fair value.
+If the estimated cash flows are less than the carrying amount of the long-lived assets, the assets are written down to their fair value.
 The Company's estimates of anticipated cash flows and the remaining estimated useful lives of long-lived assets could be reduced in the future.
-As a result, the carrying amount of long-lived assets could be reduced in the future.